5wift-Hacker/5wift-Hacker/README.md

 My name is John, and I'm a trained Swift / iOS front-end developer interested in all Apple development platforms!

-- 🔭 I’m currently working on Little Legends, an interactive comic app start-up that pairs with a physical comic book.
+- 🔭 I’m currently working with Little Legends, an interactive comic app start-up that pairs with a physical comic book.
 It aims to assist children in learning and understanding their emotions through fun, gamified visuals and ideas.

-- 👽 I recently built an app to help the public discover all currently speculated existing alien species, and types of crafts said to have been reverse-engineered by both the US Govt, and/or the global elite, whichever term you prefer.
+- 👽 I recently built (and am continually improving) an app to help the public discover all currently speculated existing alien species, and types of crafts said to have been reverse-engineered by both the US Govt, and/or the global elite, whichever term you prefer.

+- 🙆🏻‍♂️ I also built a stretching app to make stretching more accessible and easier to start immediately.

 - 🌱 I’m currently always learning how to more efficiently work with Swift and SwiftUI.